MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-choosing-azure-connectors.md

 ---
-title: Choose the best SAP connector to integrate SAP data with Azure
+title: SAP data integration with Azure-Choose the best SAP connector
-description: Learn about the best practices to integrate SAP data with Azure data services for SAP on Azure.
+description: Learn how to choose the best SAP connector for your source application to integrate SAP data with Azure data services.
 author: shah-manish
 ms.author: manshah
 ms.date: 01/24/2023